demonixis/C3DE/README.md

 C3DE supports Windows, Universal Windows Platform, Linux and Mac using [MonoGame](https://github.com/MonoGame/MonoGame) (both DirectX and DesktopGL).
 The OpenGL shader compiler is limited to the shader model 3, some effects are not supported on this platform.
 Android support is paused for now.

 ### Virtual Reality
-The OpenVR support is ready to use now, if you want additional details, please [take a look at the wiki](https://github.com/demonixis/C3DE/wiki/Virtual-Reality).
+Many VR vendors are already supported on all Renderers.
+If you want additional details, please [take a look at the wiki](https://github.com/demonixis/C3DE/wiki/Virtual-Reality).

 ## Requirement
 You **must** install the [MonoGame Framework](http://www.monogame.net/downloads/) from the installer. **You'll not be able to build the solution without it**.

 ## Contributions
 You're **free** to submit pull request, however thank you to follow the [coding convention](https://msdn.microsoft.com/en-US/library/ff926074.aspx).